Cortez Hankton Season 2023

-In his first year with the Tigers in 2022, Hankton played a key role in one of the most prolific offenses in school history as the Tigers racked up 6,344 total yards and 3,770 passing yards – both rank as the second-highest totals in school history.
+In his first year with the Tigers in 2022, Hankton played a key role in one of the most prolific offenses in school history as the Tigers racked up 6,344 total yards and 3,770 passing yards – both ranked as the second-highest totals in school history at the time.

-Prior to joining the LSU staff, Hankton spent four years at Georgia where he was part of three SEC Eastern Division titles, three New Year’s Six Bowl games and the 2022 College Football Playoff.
+Prior to joining the LSU staff, Hankton spent four years at Georgia where he was part of the Bulldogs’ 2022 CFP National Championship win over Alabama.
+Georgia won three SEC Eastern Division titles, appeared in three New Year’s Six Bowls as well as the CFP Playoffs during that span.

 Hankton served as the pass game coordinator and wide receivers coach at Georgia from 2019-22.
 He joined the Bulldog staff in 2018 as wide receivers coach.
 In 2021, Georgia led the SEC in yards per play (6.98) and pass efficiency.